AdobeDocs/commerce-operations.pt-BR/help/configuration/storage/memcache-centos.md

 exit
 ```

-Criar `cache-test.php` no docroot do servidor Web:
+Crie `cache-test.php` no docroot do seu servidor Web:

 ```php
 $meminstance = new Memcached();